Swimming in the Willamette and Columbia Rivers

 - Learn to swim.
 Formal swimming lessons can protect young children from drowning.
 However, even when children have had formal swimming lessons, constant, careful supervision is necessary when children are in or around the water.
-Click here to access PP&R’s swim programs.
+Click here for information about PP&R’s pools and swim programs.

 - Watch waders or swimmers in or around the water.
 Designate a responsible adult who can swim and knows CPR to watch swimmers in or around water, especially children.
 The supervisor should not be involved in any other distracting activity (such as reading, or talking on the phone) while watching children.

-- Use life jackets (or other PFDs).
+- Use life jackets (or other personal flotation devices – PFDs).
 Do not use air-filled or foam toys, such as "water wings", "noodles", or inner-tubes, in place of life jackets.
 These toys are not designed to keep swimmers safe.

-- Learn cardiopulmonary resuscitation and basic first aid.
+- Learn cardiopulmonary resuscitation (CPR) and basic first aid.
 These skills could save someone’s life.

 - Never dive or jump off bridges.
 Winter storms can shift underwater boulders, creating summer diving hazards where none existed the year before.

 Keep in mind there is no guarantee that following these guidelines will keep you 100% safe.
 Swimming can be risky, like any other outdoor sport: biking, skiing, hiking, and others.
-By swimming in the Willamette or Columbia, you assume the responsibility for that risk.
+By swimming in the Willamette or Columbia Rivers, you assume the responsibility for that risk.

 While PP&R cannot prohibit swimming in areas below ordinary high water, we do recommend that you NOT swim in certain areas, including:

-- Kelley Point Park, because of numerous drowning's that have occurred in the waters off the western edge of the park in the past decades.
+- Kelley Point Park, because of numerous drownings that have occurred in the waters (notably off the western edge) of the park in the past decades.